-Below is the four page advance briefing which precedes and summarizes Dr Rebecca Johnson’s in-depth report on the TPNW in relation to the UK which will be published shortly.
+Below is the four page advance briefing published last year which preceded Dr Rebecca Johnson’s in-depth report and which outlined the main points to be covered.

 It is widely recognised within the UN that the success of the Ban Treaty Conference was not just down to the work of the governmental diplomats.
 Failure by the succeeding reviews of the NPT to bring its signatories into accord with their obligation to disarm was of grave concern to the majority of the UN states who have agreed not to acquire nuclear weapons but fear the effects of their use on the entire world.
 Essential to the adoption of the Treaty was the work of nuclear disarmament campaigners, nuclear victims, climate change scientists and disaster response agencies, notably the International Red Cross and Red Crescent.
 Their input informed and directed the negotiations that led to the drafting and adoption of this important legally-binding treaty which was adopted at the UN in July 2017 at a diplomatic conference established by the UN General Assembly.
 Only one state participating in the conference, the Netherlands, voted against, on the grounds that the TPNW would not be compatible with its NATO obligations. while a second, Singapore, abstained.
 The Treaty was opened for signature on 20 September 2017, with Brazil becoming its first signatory.